 3) Decide When You’ll Need It

 Sometimes this is easy and sometimes not so much.
-If I were to do it all again, I’d put away $1,000 a month in a mutual fund at 25 and cash out on my fat $150,000 or so return at 35 to get a house or some other income producing asset (ice cream truck?) with no debt.
+If I were to do it all again and knew about the best investment apps Australia has to offer today, I’d put away $1,000 a month in a mutual fund at 25 and cash out on my fat $150,000 or so return at 35 to get a house or some other income producing asset (ice cream truck?) with no debt.
 If you are 22 and know that by the age of 32 you want to start a family and get a home, that’s a good start.
 If you are driving a hooptie on its last leg, I hope you’ve been saving up for the last 2 years for your new car.
 Other things are more flexible, like your lake house or Subway franchise.
 Knowing the price tag and the time you have to save will dictate your savings plan.

 4) Save & Invest Consistently